 My mom is originally from Osaka before she moved to Tokyo, so she always calls this type of sushi bara sushi, which is commonly used in the Osaka area.

-Ingredients & Topping Choices for Chirashi Sushi
+Ingredients and Topping Choices

 In my recipe, I included some traditional ingredients which can be hard to find if you don’t live near a Japanese grocery store.
 However, you have the flexibility to simplify and modify!
 Feel free to leave out any ingredients you can’t find.